 In 2014, a small collection of eleven ancient Greek loom weights was donated to the Textile Research Centre in Leiden, the Netherlands.
 The collection also included other textile tools, such as a bobbin (TRC 2014.0797), a bobbin fragment (TRC 2014.0798), and two spindle whorls (TRC 2014.0802 and TRC 2014.0803).
 All the tools are made of baked clay; the loom weights are mostly pyramidical or conical in shape with one perforation at the top.
 The artefacts come from different sites in Greece and range in date from the Archaic to the Classical, and perhaps Roman periods.
 This online exhibition will put these artefacts into context by exploring questions such as: what is a loom weight?
 How were they used?
 What can they tell us about ancient Greek textiles?

 The text is by Shelley Anderson, volunteer at the TRC.
-A separate bibliography of the publications referred to in the text is provided in Chapter 11.
-All fifteen objects discussed in this digital exhibition are grouped together in Chapter 12.
+A separate bibliography of the publications referred to in the text is provided below.
+All fifteen objects discussed in this online exhibition are grouped together in Chapter 11.
 Individual objects from this group, plus other illustrative material, are placed wherever relevant throughout the other chapters.